 Late in the afternoon we go out again in our 4x4 safari vehicle in search of the nocturnal creatures.
 We will probably enjoy a spectacular African sunset, a prelude to the evening's entertainment.
 On returning to Pretoriuskop Rest Camp we freshen up before our evening meal, after which we may relax around the campfire or have an early night.

 Today we set out on our final game drive, looking to increase our list of animals spotted.
-After breakfast we leave the Kruger National Park and head back to Johannesburg.
-This takes about 6 hours and on arrival our guests are dropped at their hotels, guesthouse or OR Tambo Internationa Airport, at a small extra cost, at the end of our Budget Kruger Park Safari.
+After breakfast, we leave Kruger National Park in our minibus heading back to Johannesburg, via Nelspruit.

-Please Note: The Panorama trip is not available on the first and last day of the safari, due to the long travelling distances and time constraints
+Please Note: The optional Panorama Route excursion is not available on the first and last day of the safari, due to the long travelling distances and time constraints.
+If you wish to book this tour for day 2 or 3 of your safari, please let your consultant know and they can arrange on your behalf and advise on the tour cost.

 Pretoriuskop is the oldest rest camp in Kruger National Park, featuring the first tourist accommodation - the carefully restored Wolhuter.
 This historic camp is located in the south-western part of the national park near Numbi Gate and a dramatic granite feature called Shabeni Hill.
 The camp is large and peaceful, offering shaded camping areas, modern amenities and a natural swimming pool.